diffplug/spotless/plugin-gradle/README.md

 }
 ```

-If a formatter throws an exception, possibly because of malformed code or a bug in a formatter step, Spotless will report a build failure.
-You can suppress these specific failures as such:
+When a misformatted file throws an exception, it will be for one of two reasons:

+1) Spotless calculated the properly formatted version, and it is different than the current contents.
+  + Fix this by excluding the file from formatted using the `targetExclude` method, see the [custom rules](#custom) section for details.
+2) One of the formatters threw an exception while attempting to calculate the properly formatted version.
+  + You can turn these exceptions into warnings like this:

 ```gradle
 spotless {